 What Is Winlevi?

-“It’s a topical medication approved by the FDA for use in 2021 for the treatment of acne vulgaris,” says Dr. Rabach.
-“It’s the first anti-androgen receptor topical cream.
+Winlevi, also known as clascoterone, is a topical medication approved by the FDA for use in 2021 to treat acne vulgaris.
+"It's the first anti-androgen receptor topical cream," Dr. Rabach says.
 Androgens cause increased sebum production, which leads to clogged pores which leads to acne.
-This medication would block this.”
-Winlevi has been approved to treat acne vulgaris in people 12 and older and must be prescribed by a board-certified dermatologist.
-The cost of the acne medication is not yet known.
+This medication would block this."

 Why Is It Different?